 Multilingual Email Marketing: 10 Benefits of Translating Emails Into Multiple Languages

 Hello!
 Olá!
 Bonjour!
 Ciao!
-Did you know that 68% of customers would like to speak their native language when communicating with companies?
+Did you know that 68% of customers want to speak their native language when communicating with companies?

-Email marketing is global, so if you work with a vast target audience speaking multiple languages, we recommend you translate your messages for better engagement and open rates.
+Email marketing is global, so we recommend you translate your messages for better engagement and open rates if you work with a vast target audience speaking multiple languages.

-To help you make the most of your content, we have handpicked the core advantages of translating emails into various languages and expanded on some factors to think about when creating a multilingual email marketing campaign.
+To help you make the most of your content, we have handpicked the core advantages of translating emails into various languages and expanded on some factors to consider when creating a multilingual email marketing campaign.